Unique, independent shops

 Cwm Deri Vineyard

 Stretching down to the estuary, there are more than 3,000 vines swirling within the Cwm Deri Vineyard and Estate.
 See them bloom and cluster in the warmer months and hang back beautifully in the winter, then taste the wine made on site.
-Food and accommodation are also available.
+Around the estate there are woodland walks, plus a lovely restaurant serving fresh, local produce.

 Narberth Food Festival